jayissi/Sandbox-Vault-ExternalSecrets/README.md

 ### **Trust But Verify**

    - Ensure that the Vault pods are running and unsealed, if needed.
-   - Check that External Secrets Operator is active.
+   - Check that External Secrets Operator pods are active.
    - Confirm that the demo secret is accessible in OpenShift.